• FOLLOW US

 Whether you are passionate about interdisciplinary human rights research, social justice programming, or student training and mentorship, the University of Manitoba offers opportunities to support the opportunities most important to you.

-The lecture will take place on Friday, November 8th at 10:30 am at 322 St. Paul’s College, University of Manitoba.
+The event will take place in Room 222 Education, Fort Garry Campus, University of Manitoba.
 For information on getting to the University of Manitoba, please see: https://umanitoba.ca/about-um/our-campuses/getting-here

 Support Us